 Kuari pass trek is the best trek for the beginners so if you are planning your first trek, you can choose kauri pass.
 The trek opens up the perspective of Himalayas, and many great peaks such as Nanda Devi Mountain Trishul, Chaukhamba, Dronagiri.
 This trek includes everything from beauty till adventure, and the white carpet of snow all around.
 Endless view of meadows and forest, changing landscape.
 Each day in the trek, you will see the unique beauty.

 Time taken: Approx 10 hrs

 The voyage to the brilliant goal Kuari pass will begin from Joshimath, a town in Chamoli District in the Indian state of Uttarakhand.
-Situated at a stature of 6150 Ft. it is an entryway to a few Himalayan hiking endeavors, trekking trails and explorer focuses like Badrinath, the hypnotizing sees.
-While coming to Joshimath, you will go by the Panchprayag or the five blessed junctures of Ganga—Devaprayag, Rudraprayag, Karnaprayag, Nandaprayag, and Vishnuprayag.
+Situated at a stature of 6150 Ft. it is an entryway to a few Himalayan trekking destinations as well.
+While Driving to Joshimath, you will pass through the Panchprayag or the five blessed junctures of Ganga—Devaprayag, Rudraprayag, Karnaprayag, Nandaprayag, and Vishnuprayag.
 Along these lines, keep your cameras to capture the beauty of mountains.

 Altitude: 9,600 Ft.

 Water sources: You can fill your bottles in the Kharchi village

 Morning in the lap of Himalayas will fill you with enthusiasm, and you will start your trek today from Joshimath to Dakh to Gulling top, post breakfast.
 You will begin from Joshimath in the steep ascent; witness the giant mountains in front of you, and the most pampered mountain which is known as sleeping Lady Mountain.